Punjab Mail: History

-After the opening of the Agra–Delhi Chord railway in 1905, the Great Indian Peninsula Railway and the North Western State Railway started a new through service between Bombay and Lahore, going through Agra, Mathura, Ambala and Amritsar.
-The new service, christened The Punjab Mail, commenced operations from 15 March 1905.
+After the opening of the Agra–Delhi Chord railway in 1905, the Great Indian Peninsula Railway and the North Western State Railway started a new through service between Bombay and Lahore, going through Agra, Mathura, Delhi, Bathinda, Ferozepur, Kasur and Raiwind.
+The new service, christened The Punjab Mail, commenced operations from 15 March 1905, covering the distance of 2560 km in 50 hours.